Pierre André de Suffren: Battle of Sadras

-In the following days, d'Orves' failing health deteriorated to the point where he was not fit for duty, and he delegated command to Suffren.
+In the following days, d'Orves's failing health deteriorated to the point where he was not fit for duty, and he delegated command to Suffren.
 The French intended to surprise the British ships anchored in the roads of Madras.
 The fleet arrived North of Madras on 5 February 1782, and its light units started preying on coastal merchantmen and capturing cargo of rice.
-However, the monsoon caused strong winds from the South which trapped the French North of Madras, while at the same time favouring the return of Hughes' squadron from Ceylon to Madras.
-Upon Hughes' arrival, Lord Macartney warned him of the presence of the French squadron, and Hughes anchored his ships under the protection of Fort St. George and Black Town.
+However, the monsoon caused strong winds from the South which trapped the French North of Madras, while at the same time favouring the return of Hughes's squadron from Ceylon to Madras.
+Upon Hughes's arrival, Lord Macartney warned him of the presence of the French squadron, and Hughes anchored his ships under the protection of Fort St. George and Black Town.
 On 9 February 1782, Hughes received reinforcements with the arrival of a squadron comprising the 64-gun HMS Monmouth, the 74-gun Hero, the 50-gun Isis and the armed transport Manilla, under James Alms.